Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 It takes a lot of energy to beat the best fighters in the world.

-To get the kind of fuel needed to perform at a top level, Ronda Rousey’s diet plan consists of a big breakfast, medium-sized lunch, and a small dinner.
+To get the kind of fuel needed to perform at a top level, Ronda Rousey’s diet plan consists of a big breakfast, a medium-sized lunch, and a small dinner.

 Breakfast